 In practice… when visiting a GP

-The State agreed on a fee for a GP consultation is 25€ in 2021 and the reimbursement percentage for a GP consultation is 70% of the state fee.
+The State agreed that a GP consultation is 25€ in 2021 and the reimbursement percentage for a GP consultation is 70% of the state fee.
 All the Sector 1 State-certified GP (médecins conventionnés secteur 1) charge 25€.

 When giving your Carte Vitale, the CPAM will be informed of the fee you have been charged and the doctor category you have seen.
-You will automatically receive reimbursement of 17,50€ (70% of 25€) on your bank account.
+You will automatically receive a reimbursement of 17,50€ (70% of 25€) on your bank account.
+So even though healthcare in France is not free it is quite cheap compared to other countries.
+Also, the price will vary depending on the type of medical care you need.

 If your doctor is a Sector 2 State-certified doctor (médecins conventionnés Secteur 2) and charges, for example, 40€ for a consultation, you will still be reimbursed 17,50€ (70% of 25€).
 Then, depending on your complementary health insurance you may be reimbursed up to the full amount you have paid.